 I am often asked what colors I recommend for people to buy to get started in watercolor or to upgrade to artist quality watercolors.
-I created my ‘Ultimate Mixing Selection’ to address this question.
+I created an Ultimate Mixing Set to address this question.
 It is 15 colors, consisting of 14 single pigment colors and one convenience mixture.

 I have recommended and used DANIEL SMITH watercolors for almost twenty years so this set is entirely DANIEL SMITH and some of the colors are fascinating DANIEL SMITH exclusives.
-They are all light fast rated at I or II and they re-wet beautifully so can be set up in the palette of your choice.

-My Ultimate Mixing Selection is intended as a universal palette, suitable for any subject.
+The Ultimate Mixing Set is intended as a universal palette, suitable for any subject.
 It is also suitable for anyone from a beginner to an experienced artist.
 It is rather a Goldilocks palette – not too few colors so you have to spend the whole time mixing everything together, nor too many so you lose track of what you have and how to mix them.
 They are chosen to work well together for harmony in a painting.

 My goal was to find single pigment colors that would mix together efficiently so that most colors could be produced by mixing just two pigments.
 Many people find that if they mix too many pigments, they end up creating ‘mud’.
 With this set, generally two, but at most three pigments may be needed to create any hue you want.
 The palette colours are also useful alone.
 Here are the colors painted out using DANIEL SMITH professional watercolors.
 Notice the wonderful granulation of many of them, especially the Goethite.